AnaCascante/htmlcss-ca-AnaCascante/README.md

 ## Description (descrive with my own words)

 Course Assignment
 This is the first website build during this first year of study.
-The page started with the use of HTML and CSS and should be further develope with Javascript.
-The CMS of javascript is still in procress of development.
+The page started with the use of HTML and CSS and was further develope with Javascript.
 After finishing my first year, I can see many posibilities of improvement on this website and I am planning to continue working improving the project.

 ## Built With